pytest-dev/pytest-asyncio/README.rst

 ``event_loop``
 ~~~~~~~~~~~~~~
 Creates and injects a new instance of the default asyncio event loop.
-The loop
+By
-will be closed at the end of the test.
+default, the loop will be closed at the end of the test (i.e. the default
+fixture scope is ``function``).

 Note that just using the ``event_loop`` fixture won't make your test function
 a coroutine.
 You'll need to interact with the event loop directly, using methods